ThomasFirmin/zellij/README.md

 $ pip install zellij[mpi]
 ```

-User will then be able to use the `MPI` option of the `Loss` decorator.
+The user will then be able to use the `MPI` option of the `Loss` decorator.
 ```python
 @Loss(MPI=True)
 ```